The Commercial Evidence

 It's a fair question.
 And the honest answer is that the qualities Jonathan's research identifies as defining brilliance — kindness, empathy, and inspiration — are not in tension with business performance.
 They are, by some margin, the most reliable drivers of it.

-The evidence below is drawn from the largest and most-cited workplace studies in the world: Gallup's Q12 meta-analysis of 2.7 million employees across 96 countries, Google's Project Aristotle, and Amy Edmondson's twenty-five years of research at Harvard Business School.
+The evidence below is drawn from some of the largest workplace studies ever conducted: Gallup's Q12 meta-analysis of 2.7 million employees, Google's Project Aristotle, Amy Edmondson's twenty-five years of research at Harvard Business School, and — most recently — the Global Workplace Happiness Report 2026 and the IC Index 2026.

 None of it is Jonathan's opinion.
 All of it points in the same direction.